 Under any type of harassment you may find your job or job opportunities at risk.
-That is why it is worth talking to employment attorney Adam Kielich about potential hostile work environment claims in Dallas and Fort Worth.
+That is why it is worth talking to Texas workplace harassment attorney Adam Kielich about potential hostile work environment claims in Dallas and Fort Worth.

 Determining when the employer becomes liable for a hostile work environment is an extremely important element of proving a harassment or hostile work environment claim.
 The employer’s liability is different depending upon how the harassment occurs and who is perpetrating the offensive conduct.

 If a member of management is harassing the employee and causes a negative effect (called an adverse employment action) on the employee’s employment, such as terminating, demoting, failing to promote, then the employer is automatically liable for the hostile work environment.

 If a member of management is harassing the employee but there is not an adverse employment action against the employee then the employer has an opportunity to avoid liability.
 The employer must prove that it reasonably tried to prevent and correct harassing behavior and that the employee unreasonably failed to take advantage of preventative or corrective opportunities provided by the employer.
 If the employer cannot prove both of these conditions are true then it will be liable.